Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

-# Various PCB for using with Game Boy Printer emulators
+# PCBs for using with various Game Boy Printer emulators
 PCB designs and schematics can be edited with [EasyEDA Standard Edition](https://easyeda.com).

 ## Game Boy Printer Emulator PCB for the Arduino